ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms.
+         <h3>Today</h3>A chance of showers and thunderstorms after 10am.
 Mostly sunny, with a high near 92.
 Heat index values as high as 106.
-Southwest wind
+Southwest
-         around 7 mph.
+         wind around 7 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">